 Think of the Scale as the “Size” of the train in height and width.
 The larger the train the more detail can be built into it.
 O and G scale trains often have more features, such as smoke and sound, and they are easier to set on the train tracks and stay on the tracks.

 Think of the gauge as the amount of space the track layout will require.
 The smaller the axle width the less space required for the train to turn around.
 Note that the width between the train wheels (axle width) of HO is half that of O scale.
 An HO scale train layout will take almost half the space as an O scale train layout.
 This may be an important factor in deciding which train is correct for your village.

 Other factors that may affect your decision are hand dexterity and eyesight.
 The smaller trains are more difficult to set on the track, are lighter and more apt to be forced off the track with a table jostle by young children.

-On30 is often the best solution for your Christmas Village displays!
+On30 and S are often the best solution for your Christmas Village displays!
 On30 uses HO gauge track combined with a larger scale/size train.
 The combination results in a larger train with more detail than HO trains that also minimizes the amount of space required for your layout.
 Hand - eye issues are minimized with the larger size.

 Christmas Train Tips to consider;

 Please note that G Large scale trains are often too large for your village.
-We offer these trains as non village Christmas trains that you can set at the base of your Christmas tree.
-One of the G scale train sets has an eight foot oval.
+We offer these G Christmas trains that be can be set up to circle the base of your Christmas tree.
+These come as both electric and battery operated trains.